apaz-cli/apaz-cli.github.io/blog/Grifters.md

 Healthcare CEO was shot dead in the streets a few days ago, the people rejoiced.
 I'm not happy about violence, and I think that mob justice is not a form of justice that is good for society.
 But neither is taking advantage of vulnerable and dying old people.
 Brian Thompson was a murderor too.
+A serial killer, in my opinion.

 <br>
 <div style="text-align: center;">